Anfiteatro Correa: History

 During the short pontificate of Pius VIII (1829–1830), both fireworks and animal and hunting shows were abolished to make room for daytime entertainment only, that is gymnastic exercises and circus performances; in 1859 the theatre was the scene of one of the first balloon flights in Rome.

 After 1870, the amphitheatre was bought by Count Telfener, administrator of the assets of the Royal Family (as well as owner of Villa Ada for a time).
 He changed its name to Teatro Umberto I (sometimes also referred to as Anfiteatro Umberto I) in honor of the King of Italy; however, the new theatre only operated for a few years, before falling into disuse and being used as a materials yard for the construction site of the Vittoriano or as a venue for impromptu events (it is mentioned as the site of a "Wines Fair" in 1884).

 In 1908, thanks to the efforts of the Accademia di Santa Cecilia, an intense work of refurbishment and renovation was carried out to transform the theatre into a concert hall: the new theatre took the name of Teatro Augusteo and was inaugurated on 16 February with a concert directed by Giuseppe Martucci.
 The symphonic concerts of the Accademia were held there until the demolitions began in 1936.

+Dadaist Arthur Ciacelli's Poem for Four Voices was performed here, according to the account of Julius Evola.